k4kpk/k4kpk.github.io/sota-guides/Black Balsam (W4C_CM-005).md

   - Ramp for 64 E and go 13.1
   - L on BRP access rd and go 0.5
   - L on Blue Ridge Parkway and go 23.3
   - L on Black Balsam Rd at BRP mile 420.2 and go 0.7.
-Trailhead is on the right.
+Trailhead is on R.
 - **Food**
   - Last McDonalds: 7512 Skyland Dr  Sylva, NC (1.4 miles from exit); exit 85 (US-23 Business) on US-64.
   - Avoid McDonalds in Franklin and Clayton.
-Slow service Saturday A.M.
+Slow service.
   - Before that: Cornelia, on Level Grove Rd (just BEFORE Cornelia)

 #### Drive Guide - Black Balsam Knob from Green Knob

 * **Duration**: 0:15, ? miles
-* **Seasonal/Limited Access**: Parkway closed in winter.
-KI4SVM says "often access from the side Hwy 215 is available...
-BRP's infoline... recommended - 828-298-0398."
-Check the [BRP Closure Map](http://go.nps.gov/blri-roads).
+* **Seasonal/Limited Access**: See note under "Black Balsam Knob from Atlanta".
 * **Directions**:
     * West on BRP (right, from the trail coming down from Green Knob) and go 5.7
     * R on Black Balsam Rd (Road #815) at BRP mile 420.2 and go 0.7.
-Paved but many potholes.
+Paved.

 #### Drive Guide - Black Balsam Knob **to** Atlanta